The first ARM processors

 The ARM was developed by only a few people, and they tested the instruction system using BBC Micro's Basic.
 The development itself took place in the building of a former barn.
-The debut of the processor turned out rather unsuccessfully.
+Interestingly, one of the main developers of the 6502, Bill Mensch, was the first who was given an opportunity to make the ARM electronics.
+But, he immediately realized that the ARM was a competitor to the best developments of large companies and decided not to get involved, perhaps fearing that otherwise his company WDC would face the fate of MOS Technology.
+The processor was eventually made by VLSI.
+The debut of the ARM turned out rather unsuccessfully.
 In 1986 the second ARM processor for the BBC Micro was released with the name of the ARM Evaluation system, which contained 4 MB of memory in addition to the processor (this was very much for those years), which made this attachment a very expensive product (above 4000 pounds, it was about $6000).
 Indeed if you compare it with the computers of that time with comparable performance capabilities, this second processor turned out to be an order of magnitude or even almost two orders of magnitude cheaper.
 There were very few programs for the new system.
 This was a bit strange because it was quite possible to port Unix for this system, there were a lot of Unix variants available in that time which didn't require MMU, there were such Unix variants for the 68000, PDP-11, 80186 and even 8088.
 Linux was ported for the Acorn Archimedes only in the 90's.
-Perhaps the delay in the appearance of a real Unix for the ARM was caused by Acorn's reluctance to transfer ARM technology to other companies.
+Perhaps the delay in the appearance of a real Unix for the ARM was caused by Acorn's reluctance to transfer the ARM technology to other companies.

 |The first ARM based system|